parthoMalakar/parthomalakar.github.io/README.md

 ## Porfolio

-Hi, 👋 I am a **Partho Malakar** I build things for web.
+Hi, 👋 I'm a Full Stack Developer I build things for web.
 I’m passionate about building user friendly application which makes the life lot easier and simpler .
 I like to explore new possibilities on my way.
-I am currently learning NestJs and TypeORM
+I'm currently learning NestJs and TypeORM

 ---